I live on a boat and enjoy writing about many media forms, including movies, books and plays.

 Attending to Captain Hagberd is the young Bessie Carvil who, with her father, lives in the cottage next door to Hagberd.
 The retired skipper owns both his cottage and the one that the Carvils live in, and Hagberd has grown extremely fond of Bessie.
 So fond that, in his mind, it has become a certitude that his son, Harry, would wed her almost upon the moment of his arrival.

 Bessie's own father, Josiah Carvil, a retired shipbuilder and widower, now blind, is a bitter, angry old man who berates his daughter constantly and dispraises her close relationship with Captain Hagberd.
-He, along with everyone else is quite certain that Hagberd has gone senile but then one evening a young man shows up claiming to be the long lost son, Harry, who had run away from home as a boy. but is it really him?
+He, along with everyone else, is quite certain that Hagberd has gone senile, but then one evening a young man shows up claiming to be the long-lost son, Harry, who had run away from home as a boy.
+Is it really him?

 Warning, Thar Be Spoilers Ahead!

 Before I get to the spoilers, let me say that this is an excellent piece of writing that I am certain you will enjoy.
 It deals with classic themes that we can all understand and will all have to deal with during the course of our lives.
 There are the failings of youth and the feeling of being helpless to extricate yourself from an unhappy situation as well as the losses we all suffer in old age.
 It's a wonderful read and only gets better the more you read it.
 On to the spoilers.